-This option returns the sysid of the principal facility to the transaction.
+This option returns the system identifier (SYSID) of the principal facility to the transaction.
 The value returned is the name of the remote connection or terminal defined in this system.
-If the connection or terminal has been shipped, the name is the original name defined in the TOR.
-If the principal facility is not an APPC session, the INVREQ condition is raised.
+If the connection or terminal has been shipped, the name is the original name defined in the terminal-owning region (TOR).
+If the principal facility is not an APPC session, the INVREQ condition is issued.